amadeus4dev/developer-guides/docs/resources/covid-19.md

 #### Area restrictions

-These are the general restrictions in the area:
+These are the general restrictions in the area according to the confirmed information on a given date:

 ```json
     "areaRestrictions": [